chrdavis/chrdavis.github.io/_posts/2019-12-1-I-Killed-The-Windows-Desktop-Cleanup-Wizard.md

 </p>

 ### UPDATE
-After going through the code changes some more I found that my friend Aidan Low had removed the infamous balloon tip almost a year before my change that removed the feature entirely.
+After going through the code changes some more I found that my friend Aidan Low had removed the infamous balloon tip almost a year prior to my change that removed the feature entirely.
 Ah well.

 > Change 166922 by NTDEV\aidanl@SHBLD04 on 2005/07/12 13:30:35
 > Remove "you have unused icons" balloon.
 The end of an era; one of the major annoyances of XP is now gone.